TechBeamersTechBeamers

 Also Try: Python Get Last Element in a List

-3. Recursion to Reverse the Digits of a Number in Python
+Reverse of a Number Using Recursion in Python

 In order to reverse the digits of a number, we can make use of a recursive function in Python.
 In this approach, we will define a recursive method that separates the final digit from the rest of the number.
 It then reverses the number by recursively calling itself.
 Here’s how you can do it: